Professor Sir Nigel Shadbolt FREng FBCS

-Today, Nigel draws together this multidisciplinary expertise to focus on the understanding how the web is evolving and changing society.
-He is passionate about how humans, computers and data can be used at web solve problems together:
+Today, Nigel draws together this multidisciplinary expertise to focus on understanding how the web is evolving and changing society.
+He is passionate about how humans and computers can solve problems together at web scale:

-“Society is going to be unimaginably different because of three things -
+“Society will change because of three developments -

 - linked data – the next generation will have at their disposal a web of linked data.
-They will be able to find things much more easily, meaning the quicker emergence of new ideas, products and services, disrupting existing business models;
+They will be able to find things much more easily, leading to the rapid emergence of new ideas, products and services, disrupting existing business models;

 In May 2010, he was appointed to the Public Sector Transparency Board responsible for setting open data strategy across the public sector.
 He Chairs the Local Public Data Panel, seeking to promote and develop open data approaches within local government and the UK midata programme whose goal is to empower consumers through access to their data.
 In 2013 he was appointed a member of the UK’s Information Economy Council.